vladgenyuk/FastAPI_Social/README.md

 I tried to make a clear and expandable folder structure with methods with headen realization that easy to use and expand, Exception invokers and others to simplify the programming process

+## Afterword

+It was more convenient to me to change the name of Posts to Articles, i decided to make application for view users articles, so it has the same functionality as i used posts, in the conditions of the assignment, it was possible to change something